Wiedemann-Franz law in a non-Fermi liquid and Majorana central charge: Thermoelectric transport in a two-channel Kondo system

-\emph{Wiedemann-Franz law.--} For weakly interacting metals, Wiedemann and Franz found\cite{franz1853wf} a remarkable relation between the low-temperature electrical and thermal conductivities: $\lim_{T \to 0}\kappa/(T\sigma) = L_0$ where $L_0=\pi^2k_\text{B}^2/3e^2$ is the Lorenz number which involves only fundamental constants.
+\emph{Wiedemann-Franz law.--} For weakly interacting metals, Wiedemann and Franz found~\cite{franz1853wf} a remarkable relation between the low-temperature electrical and thermal conductivities: $\lim_{T/T_F \to 0}\kappa/(T\sigma) = L_0$, where $L_0=\pi^2k_\text{B}^2/3e^2$ is the Lorenz number which involves only fundamental constants and $T_F$ is the Fermi temperature (the relation is asymptotic, based on a leading order expansion in $T/T_F$).
 Metals are good conductors of both charge and heat, since the carriers in both cases are itinerant electrons.
-Such a relation also holds in the context of many nanoelectronics systems at low temperatures (where the conductance $G$ plays the role of $\sigma$), even with strong electronic correlations\cite{costi2010wf} -- provided the system is a Fermi liquid at low temperatures.
-Indeed, violation of the WF law is seen to be a hallmark of non-Fermi liquid physics, since there the carriers are not simply bare electrons or `dressed' fermionic quasiparticles as in FL theory, but more complicated objects, possibly with different and even fractionalized quantum numbers.
+Such a relation also holds in the context of many nanoelectronics systems at low temperatures (where the conductance $G$ plays the role of $\sigma$), even with strong electronic correlations~\cite{costi2010wf} -- provided the system is a Fermi liquid at low temperatures.
+Indeed, a violation of the WF law is often considered a hallmark of non-Fermi liquid physics, since there the carriers are not simply bare electrons or ``dressed'' fermionic quasiparticles as in FL theory, but more complicated objects, possibly with different and even fractionalized quantum numbers.

-The C2CK system offers a rare opportunity to test the WF law at an exactly-solvable NFL critical point, and to make a concrete prediction for experiments.
+The C2CK system offers a rare opportunity to test the WF law at an exactly solvable NFL critical point, and to make a concrete prediction for experiments.
 Interestingly -- and contrary to conventional expectation -- we find that the WF law is \emph{satisfied} at the C2CK NFL critical point,

+Since $G$ and $\kappa$ are both finite at the C2CK critical fixed point, and corrections to the fixed point are strictly RG irrelevant, Eq.~(\ref{WFexact}) is exact.